 - Four months of online learning and preparatory mentoring.

-- Two weeks of in-person, hands-on training, which will take place in Cairo, Egypt.
+- Two weeks of in-person, hands-on training will take place in Cairo, Egypt.

-Seven months of structured follow-up, which will include seed grants and online mentoring as training participants carry out projects that will see community members trained and greater coordination mechanisms between humanitarian agencies.
-A post-project publication that will feature stories of participant field projects and successes, as well as lessons learned.
+Seven months of structured follow-up will include seed grants and online mentoring as training participants carry out projects that will see community members trained and greater coordination mechanisms between humanitarian agencies.
+A post-project publication will feature stories of participant field projects and successes and lessons learned.

 Partners

 Other partners important to the project will be identified from mainstream agencies working in the field of disaster risk reduction, humanitarian aid and conflict transformation.
-The expected input of these partners will be at a technical level, in order to help shape the training modules, as well as develop and promote interagency coordination.
+The expected input of these partners will be at a technical level to help shape the training modules and develop and promote interagency coordination.

 This project is made possible thanks to the generous contribution of the ALIPH Foundation.